 Our Miami Personal Injury Lawyer Offers Free Consultations on Injury Cases

 If you or a loved one was injured in a serious truck accident while working as a truck driver, you could be entitled to file a lawsuit to cover the medical bills, lost wages, and pain and suffering.
 If your loved one was killed in a trucking accident, you may also be able to sue for their wrongful death.
-For help with your case and how to handle big rig trucking accidents in Florida, contact The Law Offices of Prosper Shaked today at (305) 694-2676 for a free consultation.
+For help with your case and how to handle big rig trucking accidents in Florida, contact Prosper Shaked Accident Injury Attorneys PA today at (305) 694-2676 for a free consultation.